justinfrevert/substrate-risc0/README.md

 This might be a good starting point for those looking to experiment with Risc0 verification on Substrate chains.

+## Status
+This code may be a bit out-of-date for both Substrate and RISC Zero.
+For a more up-to-date example, see https://github.com/justinfrevert/Project-TOEP.

 ## Getting started with Risc0
 See [this tutorial](https://www.risczero.com/docs/examples/hello_multiply) for an introduction to the prover and verifier used here.